-The following are the people most often quoted in the smoking debate.
-Interestingly, there are some new kids on the block.
+The following are the people who have most often been quoted in the smoking debate over the last 20 years.

 Simon Clark director, Forest